g4brielvs/g4brielvs.github.io/_posts/2018-09-01-why-is-everything-about-mathematics.md

 In 1950, Russell was awarded the Nobel Prize in Literature "in recognition of his varied and significant writings in which he champions humanitarian ideals and freedom of thought".

-In this series, we will on set foot on the space of mathematical reasoning and and how its theories shapes and unravels the intricacy our modern world.
+In this series, we will set foot on the universe of mathematical reasoning and how its theories shape and unravel the intricacy our modern world.

 **Stay tuned!**